JARcraft2/LaunchCommands/README.md

   /launchtopoint @s @n[type=marker] 2
   execute as @e[type=pig,distance=..20] run launchtopoint @s @p 3 true

+This mod is for the Fabric mod launcher.
 This mod is available under the CC0 license.